NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 }
 {% endcodeblock %}

 <code>.backup.openldap.tag</code> is used to replace <code>{TAG}</code> in <code>.backup.archive_name</code>.
-Since it's going to be part of a file name, it is highly recommended to avoid using space or any other character that needs escaping or quotation.
+Since it's going to be part of a file name, it is highly recommended to avoid space or any other character that needs escaping or quotation.

 <code>.backup.openldap.user</code> is optional system user to run <code>slapcat</code> under.